docker/docs/docker-cloud/cloud-swarm/create-cloud-swarm-azure.md

 ![](images/azure-creds-cloud.png)

-> If you are using a Microsoft Azure Visual Studio MSDN subscription, you need to enable _programmatic deployments_ on the Docker CE VM Azure Marketplace item.
-See the Microsoft Azure blog post on [Working with Marketplace Images on Azure Resource Manager](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/) for instructions on how to do this.
+> **Note:** If you are using a Microsoft Azure Visual Studio MSDN subscription, you need to enable _programmatic deployments_ on the Docker CE VM Azure Marketplace item.
+See the Microsoft Azure blog post on [Working with Marketplace Images on Azure Resource Manager](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/){: target="_blank" class="_"} for instructions on how to do this.
-{: .important-vanilla}

 ## Create a swarm